-Section 5.5 suggests default values for the timers associated with the exploration process.
-The value Initial Probe Timeout (0.5 s) specifies the interval between initial attempts to send probes; Number of Initial Probes (4) specifies how many initial probes can be sent before the exponential backoff procedure needs to be employed.
-This process duplicates the time between every probe if there is no response.
-Finally, Max probe Timeout (60 s) specifies a limit beyond which the probe interval may not grow.
-If the exploration process reaches this interval, it will continue sending at this rate until a suitable response is triggered or the SHIM6 context is garbage collected.
+Section 8 suggests default values for the timers associated with the exploration process.
+The value Initial Probe Timeout (0.5 seconds) specifies the interval between initial attempts to send probes; Number of Initial Probes (4) specifies how many initial probes can be sent before the exponential backoff procedure needs to be employed.
+This process increases the time between every probe if there is no response.
+Typically, each increase doubles the time but this specification does not mandate a particular increase.

+Finally, Max Probe Timeout (60 seconds) specifi es a limit beyond which the probe interval may not grow.
+If the exploration process reaches this interval, it will continue sending at this rate until a suitable response is triggered or the SHIM6 context is garbage collected, because upper layer protocols using the SHIM6 context in question are no longer attempting to send packets.
+Reaching the Max Probe Timeout may also serve as a hint to the garbage collection process that the context is no longer usable.